dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So there you go, in this little demo we built a Docker image and started a container.

-Inside the container Apache process were started on port 80.
+Inside the container, Apache process were started on port 80.

-We also saw that making HTTP request to a loopback address through the web browser, we got the actual response form the web server running inside the container with the right payload.
+We also saw, that making HTTP request to a loopback address through the web browser, we got the actual response form the web server running inside the container with the right payload.